-Part of being an academic these days involves putting yourself out there as an expert, being the face of some topic, the person who can explain the importance of an anthropological concept to students and the public.
-I have tried to take up this challenge with my personal blog, Powered by Osteons, which I envision as a public form of the informal communication that I have all the time with my colleagues.
-Powered by Osteons covers topics related to archaeology, bio-anthropology, and classics.
+Part of being a scientist these days involves putting yourself out there as an expert, being the face of some topic, the person who can explain the importance of an anthropological concept to students and the public.
+I have tried to take up this challenge with my personal blog, Powered by Osteons, which covers topics related to archaeology, bio-anthropology, and classics.

 Since May 2015, I have also been blogging as a contributor at Forbes.
 These posts are more focused on communicating interesting news and topics in bioarchaeology to the general public and is therefore a more professional blog, while PbO remains a more intimate site with recurring features and short, sometimes snarky posts.

 And since February 2016, I have also been contributing to mental_floss, with a focus on skeletons and the classical world.